commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

-# 2. LineItem, and TextLineItem update actions of the ShoppingLists.
+# 2. LineItem and TextLineItem update actions of the ShoppingLists.

 Date: 2020-11-04